 Cons: Maximum of three scientists allowed on the free version

-What does it do? sciNote is a free ELN that allows members to track progress and revisions over the course of a project.
+What does it do?
+SciNote is an ELN trusted by the FDA and NIH, that allows members to track progress and revisions over the course of different projects.
+SciNote offers team collaboration, project, data, and inventory management functionalities for government, industry, and academic labs.
 The instinctual, flowchart design may prove useful for project managers as they assign out tasks.
-Like other systems, it is relatively customizable for different types of projects, especially via the open-source modules available in the online community.
-The program boasts high level encryption to keep data secure during transmission.
+Like other systems, it is relatively customizable for different types of projects.
+The program boasts high-level encryption to keep data secure during transmission.
 A free version of the program is available before committing to the premium subscription.

 Pros: Assigning and managing tasks amid team projects; logical workflow interface

 Cons: The free account is for individual users only

 Every lab, project, and researcher is different.
 Try out a couple systems and see what works for you.
 And remember that while electronic notebooks can streamline your project, they still rely on a diligent researcher to enter the information accurately.
 Make oberservations, take notes, and happy experimenting.

 1. Kanza, S., et al “Electronic lab notebooks: can they replace paper?”
 J Cheminform.
 2017; 9: 31.